dragonflydb/documentation/docs/managing-dragonfly/acl.md

 # Access Control Lists (ACL)

-Dragonfly has built in support for ACL.
-Dragonfly operators get fine grained control on how and who accesses the datastore via the ACL family of commands.
+Dragonfly has built-in support for ACL.
+Dragonfly operators get fine-grained control over how and who accesses the datastore via the ACL family of commands.
-Since, Dragonfly is designed as a drop in replacement for Redis, you can expect the same API functionality for ACL as in Redis.
+Since Dragonfly is designed as a drop-in replacement for Redis, you can expect the same API functionality for ACL as in Redis.

 All connections in Dragofnly default to the user `default` (unless that user is disabled).
 By default, user `default` can `AUTH` in Dragonfly using any password, and is allowed to execute any command and is part of all the available ACL groups.

-Permissions for a given user are controlled via a domain specific language (DSP) and are divided into 4 categories:
+Permissions for a given user are controlled via a domain-specific language (DSL) and are divided into 4 categories:

 1. ACL groups
 2. Commands